 Tooth Discoloration: What Does It Mean?

-Tooth discoloration is exactly what it sounds like: a change in the color of your teeth.
+is exactly what it sounds like: a change in the color of your teeth.
 This change isn’t typically one that you’d like to see, however.
 Teeth that are discolored are often dull, yellow, or brown in appearance.
 You could also develop white or dark spots on your teeth.

 From there, we can discuss possible cosmetic solutions like teeth whitening or porcelain veneers.
 We want you to feel comfortable moving forward so let us know what would make you the most confident.